Penticton Pursuits: Unveiling 20 Exciting Things to Explore and Experience

 The Book Shop is not just one of the biggest bookstores in British Columbia but also one of the biggest in the entire nation.
 Despite the relatively tiny size of the town where the business is located, it has been open since 1974.
 One of Penticton’s favourite places is this enormous used bookstore, with a floor area of more than 5000 square feet (464.5 square meters).
 Every type of book imaginable is available at the store, including first editions, rare finds, and out-of-print titles.

-The Book Shop not only rents out over 20,000 DVDs and videos but also offers one of the best collections of international films in the region.
+The Book Shop rents out over 20,000 DVDs and videos and offers one of the best collections of international films in the region.
 Look up to see the horse and wooden carriages stacked high with books at the front of the building to locate the store.

 15) Loco Landing Adventure Park